Home LXC: Installing Docker on a Debian CT

 Install Docker Compose

 Debian unfortunately only ships with docker compose v1.
-The plugin for v2 needs to be installed manually from github releases.
-Keep in mind the version number can be whatever is the latest (v2.14.2 as of this post).
+The plugin for v2 needs to be installed from dockers package repo

 1